 - Washing: Rinse thoroughly under cold water to remove any dirt.

-- Eating: Chickweed can be eaten raw in salads or used as a garnish.
+- Eating: Eat Chickweed raw in salads, or use as a garnish.
 It has a mild, slightly sweet flavor.

 - Preserving: Best used fresh, but can be dried for tea.